vtan-fortinet/coap/README.md

                 user type`

     // Set default when instance the struct.
-    // If the default is same as golang default, then can attach on first line
+    // If the default is same as golang default, can attach on first line
-    // if not exists default, means option and argument will stay together S4 string  `-p --password ""|default_desc_in_help
+    // if default not exists, means option and argument will stay together S4 string  `-p --password ""|default_desc_in_help
                 user password`

-    // Config must exists by lead help with !
+    // Config must exists by leading help with !
     // So if not set default, then this means -s must exists, and must has arg
     // Start help with '!!' if help do need start with ! but not must exists
     // use '! !' if if help do need start with ! and must exists